smirltech/livewire-modals/readme.md

 ## Requirements

-- PHP 8.1 and later
-- Laravel 10 and later
-- Livewire 3.0 and later
-- Install Bootstrap 5 and Popper.js 2 in your app.
-See
-  the [Bootstrap 5 docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/#js) for more information.
+Install Bootstrap 5 and Popper.js 2 in your app.
+See the [Bootstrap 5 docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/#js) for more information.

   ```console
   npm install bootstrap @popperjs/core